Fellowship Program Information

 It is the faculty's goal to train academicians as well as clinicians.
 Academic medicine involves practicing in a medical school with abundant opportunities for teaching, learning through seminars and symposia, stimulating interaction with diverse colleagues and engaging in research.
 These unique benefits provide the fellows with a well-rounded educational as well as clinical experience.

 The success of the USF Allergy and Immunology fellowship program is rooted in its balance and diversity.
 The Division's strengths are in the education of fellows, medical students, internists and pediatricians.
 All fellows study under 25 academic and clinical faculty.
-Four of the faculty also operate a clinical practice near USF.
-Physician faculty teach fellows the "ins and outs" of running a clinic during the approximately 20 to 25 hours each member spends in the Clinic.
+Five of the faculty also operate a clinical practice near USF.
+Physician faculty teach fellows the "ins and outs" of running a clinic during the approximately 25 to 30 hours per week each member spends in the Clinic.
 The Division's faculty also supervise training and patient care in several USF clinics, including a world renowned immunodeficiency clinic at All Children's Hospital, St. Petersburg, Florida.
-Clinical and basic faculty members participate in clinical and basic research in the Joy McCann Culverhouse Airways Disease Research Center.
+Clinical and basic faculty members participate in clinical and basic research at the Joy McCann Culverhouse Airways Disease Research Center.
 This allows fellows to have a very broad based opportunity to participate in a variety of basic and clinical research.
-The Divisions experience includes a rotation through a very active clinical research unit where clinical research projects instituted by faculty, fellows, as well as pharmaceutical firms are carried forward.
+The Division's experience includes a rotation through a very active clinical research unit where clinical research projects instituted by faculty, fellows, as well as pharmaceutical firms are carried forward.

 Both the Department of Internal Medicine Division of Allergy and Immunology and the Department of Pediatrics Division of Allergy and Immunology have an ongoing cooperative program whereby the residents from the pediatric program rotate at least one day per week on the internal medicine program and vice-versa.
 Individuals from the Department of Internal Medicine program rotate each Tuesday at All Children’s Hospital located approximately 45 minutes from the USF Tampa campus where they participate in a primary and secondary immunodeficiency clinic, one of the best in the world.
 The pediatric fellows in training rotate on Mondays at the Tampa Campus.